 Comprehensive orthodontic treatment is also available for adults who are interested in straightening their smile.
 We can still move teeth effectively, however, the absence of active growth may limit some of our traditional treatment options.

-To learn more about comprehensive orthodontic treatment in Sunbury, Ohio, and schedule an appointment, call Renick Orthodontics today at 740-936-5003.
+To learn more about comprehensive orthodontic treatment in Sunbury, Ohio, and the neighboring areas of Galena, Johnstown, Marengo, Centerburg, Highland, Westerville and Delaware, and schedule an appointment, call Renick Orthodontics today at 740-936-5003.